Post Brexit: geographical indications

 - the preparation of an application for GI status in the EU, or other steps that producers may wish to take in order to protect product integrity – for example, applying for trade mark protection.

-On this second point the guidance anticipates that all current UK GIs will continue to be protected by the EU’s GI schemes.
+On this second point the UK Government guidance anticipates that all current UK GIs will continue to be protected by the EU’s GI schemes.
 If that does not occur producers might consider protecting their products by applying for EU collective marks or EU certification marks.

 A further point is that the UK would no longer be required to recognise EU GI status.
 EU producers would be able to apply for UK GI status.
 The UK Government will be publishing guidance on the UK GI schemes in early 2019.
 This particular point has been highlighted by the EU negotiators as being very important and requires a clear resolution before a final deal is reached.
 We assume there is a concern, for example, that without a deal, in theory, ‘British Champagne’ may be a possibility.